Deso-PK/make-trust-irrelevant/README.md

 This repository serves as the current public architectural and experimental overview of KERNHELM.

-A formal technical report describing the authority model, threat boundary, experimental implementation, adversarial proof methodology, and measured results is in preparation.
+A formal technical report covering the authority model, threat boundary, experimental implementation, adversarial proof methodology, cryptographic authority architecture, forensic model, and measured results is in preparation.

 ---

-## Intellectual Property
+# Intellectual Property

 The KERNHELM architecture is the subject of intellectual-property work begun during its development, including a provisional patent application filed in 2026.

-Publication of this repository should not be interpreted as publication of the complete internal architecture, implementation lineage, or engineering corpus.
+Publication of this repository should not be interpreted as publication of the complete internal architecture, implementation lineage, cryptographic design corpus, proof corpus, or engineering documentation.

 ---

-## Research Principle
+# Research Principle

 KERNHELM grew from a broader idea:

 > **Do not build security around the hope that powerful software will always behave correctly.
 Build the machine so that behavior alone cannot manufacture authority.**

-For increasingly capable AI, that principle becomes even simpler:
+For artificial intelligence, that principle becomes:

 > **The smarter the software becomes, the more important it is that intelligence alone can never become authority.**

-Or, more simply:
+For operating-system security, it becomes:

+> **Do not ask whether software deserves broad trust when the machine can instead require exact authority for exact effects.**

+And at its simplest:

 # Make trust irrelevant.